iotaledger/wasp/contracts/native/evmchain/README.md

 The `evmchain` smart contract emulates an Ethereum blockchain on top of the ISCP chain, allowing to run Ethereum smart contracts.

-## Install
+## EVM support

-**Important:** The `evmchain` contract is implemented as a native contract, and it has to be enabled in all Wasp nodes in the chain before deployment:
+The `evmchain` contract is implemented as a native contract, and as such it needs to be enabled at compile time. **EVM support is enabled by default, so no special action is needed.**

-To include support for the `evmchain` native contract in `wasp` and `wasp-cli`, you must provide the `-tags evm` flag to the Go compiler.
+EVM support inflates the `wasp` and `wasp-cli` binaries by several MB.
+If this is a problem and you don't need EVM support, you can disable it at compile time by providing the `-tags noevm` flag to the Go compiler.
 For example:

 ```
-go install -tags evm ./...
+go install -tags noevm ./...
 ```

 ## Deploy